 Here at the Nar Valley Federation we aim to enjoy music as much as possible.

-We all enjoy listening to music every day as we enter and leave our daily collective worship as well as singing during each worship.
-We also sing as much as possible in class - especially in our early year’s classrooms - and of course we undertake a range of music units, as well as offering peripatetic music lessons to those children/parents that wish to take this option (ukelele, violin etc.)
+In "normal" times we all listen to music every day as we enter and leave our daily collective worship as well as singing during each worship.
+We also would normally sing as much as possible in class - especially in our early year’s classrooms - and of course we undertake a range of music units, as well as offering peripatetic music lessons to those children/parents that wish to take this option (ukelele, violin etc.)